Skip to main content

 A. Acidity:

 Kombucha is an acidic beverage, and excessive consumption may lead to digestive issues, such as heartburn, acid reflux, or upset stomach, in some individuals.
-The high acidity levels can irritate the lining of the esophagus and stomach, especially for those with sensitive digestive systems.
+The high acidity levels can irritate the lining of the esophagus and stomach, which may contribute to more serious digestive conditions if symptoms are ignored over time.
 If you experience any discomfort, consider diluting your kombucha with water or reducing your intake.

 B. Sugar Content:

 While the fermentation process reduces the sugar content of kombucha, some brands may add additional sugar to enhance the flavor.
-Consuming kombucha with high sugar content can contribute to weight gain, increased risk of type 2 diabetes, and other health issues.
+Consuming kombucha with high sugar content can contribute to weight gain, increased risk of type 2 diabetes, and long-term blood sugar imbalances that are often missed until complications appear.
 To minimize your sugar intake, opt for low-sugar or unsweetened varieties, and check the label for added sugar content.

 C. Interactions with Medications: